-Better Streets calls on the city to develop a plan for municipal sidewalk snow removal
+Better Streets Chicago calls on the city to develop a plan for municipal sidewalk snow removal

 Ever since Mayor Michael Bilandic lost reelection to Jane Byrne after the great blizzard of 1979 paralyzed Chicago, city officials have been highly methodical about getting main streets plowed for drivers in a timely manner.
 However, sidewalk clearance is something of a free-for-all, with property owners technically required to clear adjacent walkways, but little actual enforcement of that law.